jopo86/onyx/README.md

 Now I will say that I am just a high school student and this library is by no means perfect.
 It is meant for making small graphics-related projects much easier.
 If you want to make a crazy game, look elsewhere.

-Feel free to email jopo86dev@gmail.com with any questions!

 ## Download
 There are pre-compiled binaries for Windows MinGW64 and Linux, but they are not guaranteed to work, so if they don't for you, you can compile yourself using CMake.
 See [Build](https://github.com/jopo86/onyx/wiki/Build) for detailed download/build instructions.